Comprehensive Guide to Monitoring RHEL 7 with SNMP in Nagios XI

 2. Navigate to Configure > Run a configuring wizard.

-3. Select Linux SNMP wizard.
+3. Select the Linux SNMP wizard.

 4. Enter the RHEL 7 server’s IP address and SNMP credentials.